 All internship assignments are considered full-time work, normally requiring seven hours a day in the school plus additional time for class preparation and seminars.
-Taking coursework during the semester of internship is highly discouraged.
-Special permission to take coursework concurrently with an internship is required and must be obtained prior to the end of the preceding semester.

 Internship Placement

 Placement in internships requires students to have successfully demonstrated necessary dispositions for the profession and to have successfully completed all necessary coursework.
 Because internships involve partnerships with districts and schools and are strictly directed by the state, many university and state rules govern this process, including the following: